On this page:

 We may collect information such as your email address, if you ask to be on an email or mailing list so that we can send you publications or updates about our activities, or if you agree to participate in surveys or research that we may conduct, or have conducted on our behalf.
 If you telephone, email or send a letter to our contact centre (or directly to a staff member) we may collect or hold information such as your contact details.
 We also collect information that may be used to establish your identity in some situations.

 You can choose to deal with us anonymously or by using a pseudonym.
-For example, if you call our National Service Centre with a general enquiry you will be able to choose not to provide a name or to provide us with a name that is not your real name.
+For example, if you call us with a general enquiry you will be able to choose not to provide a name or to provide us with a name that is not your real name.
 However, this does not apply where it is impractical to do so, or where we are required or authorised by law to deal with you only if you disclose your identity.
 For example, if you seek information about a personal insolvency administration that is not publicly available information, you will need to identify yourself and provide proof of your identity, so that we can determine whether you have the right to access the information you seek.
 The amount and type of evidence required to prove your identity will depend on who you are and the nature of the information you are seeking.

 We only collect and hold personal information that is reasonably necessary for, or directly related to, AFSA functions or activities.
 Generally we will collect personal information directly from you.
 In some circumstances we may collect personal information from other sources.
 We may collect personal information from another source if you consent to the collection from another source, or if it is unreasonable or impractical to collect the personal information from you.